Skip to main content

 #

-As noted by security experts like Edwin Ribbers, most incidents don’t start with malicious engineers.
-They start with decisions made in the boardroom.
-Forcing Linux users into workarounds through licensing and product segmentation is a perfect example.
-Policy choices, not technical skills, become the weak link.
+As Edwin Ribbers notes, most security incidents don’t start with malicious engineers.
+They start with policy choices in the boardroom.
+Forcing Linux users into workarounds is a perfect example.

 The Bottom Line